Click Here for Our Recommended Antivirus for Your Device

 which eliminated dinosaurs and ammonites, among other creatures.

-So yet, the only mass extinction that has been definitely attributed to an alien object is the one that wiped off the dinosaurs.
+So yet, the only mass extinction that has definitely been attributed to an alien object is the one that wiped off the dinosaurs.

 The Cretaceous-Tertiary mass extinction was most likely triggered by the impact and flood basalts that produced what is now known as the Deccan Traps in contemporary India.